Devvv121/Devvv121.github.io/README.md

 ##### Group Member: Kun Huang, Haiyu Li, Zhibing Liu, Mingjia Mao, Jiajun Yang

 ## About Project
+As artificial intelligence becomes a hot topic in the 21st century, autonomous driving is becoming more and more developed.
+Autonomous driving systems allow drivers to free their hands and release their attention from congested traffic.
+In this project, the autonomous driving system we will discuss is Apollo.
 Apollo is an open-source platform facing automobile and autonomous driving industries, established by Baidu.
-The Apollo platform is divided into four sub platforms, each serving a different purpose.

 ### Assignment 1
 + Conceptual Architecture report: [A1 report](https://drive.google.com/file/d/1BkUJyja6q_rCNVKKnQvMUvVijX9bMbfU/view?usp=sharing)